 The problem came with longer runs and a loss of high frequency detail along with space and coherence.
 We solved this by tin-plating the conductors.
-It wasnt overly bright cable and would now carry high frequency detail over longer runs.
-The final version of Leyline featured tin-plated oxygen free copper conductors, low density polyethylene insulation, a twisted pair conductor configuration and a protective PVC outer jacket.
-The only change made between then and now is that the PVC outer jacket has been changed to polyethylene as it’s a low smoke, zero halogen material (LS0H), meaning Leyline can be installed in public buildings.
+It wasn’t an overly bright cable and would now carry high frequency detail over longer runs.
+The final version of Leyline featured tin-plated oxygen free copper conductors, low density HDPE insulation, a twisted pair conductor configuration and a protective LS0H outer jacket (low smoke, zero halogen), meaning Leyline can be used in public buildings.

 Leyline is also a great choice for rear speakers in bigger systems.
 It can be used with pretty much whatever level of speaker cable you choose for the front speakers, with no loss of overall balance.

-Designed as high performance multi-room speaker cable, Leyline is also perfect for rear and surround speakers in home cinema setups, audio systems needing long, cost effective cable runs and just about any situation that needs an inexpensive, easy to install speaker cable.
+Designed as high performance LS0H multi-room speaker cable, Leyline is also perfect for rear and surround speakers in home cinema setups, audio systems needing long, cost effective cable runs and just about any situation that needs an inexpensive, easy to fit speaker cable.